Last updated on April 21st, 2021 at 05:09 pm

-- Overall, we rate Neon Nettle a Tin Foil Hat level Conspiracy website based on the promotion of numerous conspiracy theories as well as the publishing of fake news.
+- Overall, we rate Neon Nettle a Tin Foil Hat level Conspiracy website based on the promotion of numerous conspiracy theories and the publishing of fake news.

 Bias Rating: RIGHT CONSPIRACY-PSEUDOSCIENCE